b0o/arch-lwc/README.md

     -P PKG          Like -p, but override default packages.

     -u USER         Name of target user inside the container.
-If the user doesn't exist, it will created. to create inside container.
+If the user doesn't exist, it will created.

                     Any commands specified with -x or -c will run as this user from the user's home directory.
 If not specified, the root user will be used.